Etching a Copper PCB

 You will make a 10% hydrochloric acid (HCl), 2% hydrogen peroxide (H2O2) solution.
 I used 40% HCL, and 30% H2O2 stock solutions, so I needed to dilute them more than most people would.
 I simply added enough water at the bottom of a plastic container to cover the circuit board.
 Next I added about 1/4 of the volume of HCl, and another 1/15th fo H2O2.
 Note that I didn't even measure.
 This is just a solution for eating the copper off the board, it doesn't need to be a detailed and precise solution.
 Wearing a lab-coat and rubber gloves (think dishwashing gloves) is probably a good idea.

 A key concept here is that adding ACIDS to WATER should always be done in that order.
 Take lots of water, and SLOWLY add the concentrated acid to the water.
 The water will get hot.
 Do it slowly.
 If you add water to the concentrated acid, it will suddenly boil, and splash concentrated acid everywhere.
 Including on you.
-I have seen people get 'melted' in this way, and I really don't recommend you try it.
+Many people have been burned quite badly by acid by adding water to acid, and I really don't recommend you try it.

 The acid solution should be clearly marked, and stored in a well-ventilated area away from foods, metals, acids, bases and other things that you don't want to have damaged.
 To dispose of the solution, you can probably pour it down the drain, along with a lot of water.
 The key would be to pour it SLOWLY, while leaving the tap flowing at full.
 Warning: Pouring a concentrated acid solution into your pipes would probably eat through them.
 Alternately, you could use a base to neutralize the acid, and verify using some pH paper.
 Keep in mind, this solution can EAT THROUGH METAL, so be careful.